ryvn-technologies/preview-changes/README.md

 ```

+## Notes

+- A new comment is created each time the action runs
-Large outputs are automatically truncated with a link to the full output in the Ryvn Dashboard.
+- Large outputs (>60KB) are automatically truncated with a link to the full output in the Ryvn Dashboard
+- ANSI color codes are preserved in the diff output for better readability
 ```